 1. Embrace the 80/20 Rule with Employee Talent

-You can employ the “Pareto’s Principle” to encourage growth and engagement inside your business.
+You can employ “Pareto’s Principle” to encourage growth and engagement inside your business.
 Never forget that a team of potential employees can fuel your business growth remarkably.
-Thus employee management is the key element to ensure your company success using all available resources efficiently.
+Thus employee management is the key element to ensure your company’s success by using all available resources efficiently.

-Implement 80/20 rule in your business plan, that means 80% of the responsibility and work of your company/a specific project are shouldered by only 20% of your associated team members.
-These are the most knowledgable employees in your company.
+Implement the 80/20 rule in your business plan, which means 80% of the responsibility and work of your company/a specific project are shouldered by only 20% of your associated team members.
+These are the most knowledgeable employees in your company.
 You can use this rule in other sections of your organization to produce 80% of the effects from 20% of the causes.

 2. Establish a Centralized Resources Pool

 Operate and assign the resources from a base point to ensure the fair distribution of resources among all projects.
 It lets you respond to a problem quickly and construct a solution by allocating resources first to high-priority tasks.

 Apart from this, project managers should follow an effective evaluation process to figure out the problem areas.

 - Identify those events that are not managed appropriately but they could be if they had their required resources.

 - Prioritize your tasks and projects, and then deliberately assign the resources to support KPIs and align with business goals.

 Also, don’t over-allocate your resources, otherwise it may create issues in your final output.